justbuchanan/fontawesome-python/readme.md

 # Run the generate script to download font awesome's character mapping
 # and generate a python-formatted version of it.
 Save this file as icons.py
 # in the fontawesome subdirectory.
 Note that this pulls the latest revision
 # on the master branch.
-You can easily change this by modifying the
+You can easily change this  with the --revision flag.
-# generate.py script.
 ./fontawesome/generate.py > ./fontawesome/icons.py

 python setup.py build